Qatari passport

 The Qatari passport (جواز السفر القطري) is a passport document issued to citizens of Qatar for international travel.

 Visa requirements

-As of 1 October 2019, Qatari citizens had visa-free or visa on arrival access to 92 countries and territories, ranking the Qatari passport 57th in the world according to the Visa Restrictions Index.
+As of April 2024, Qatari citizens had visa-free or visa on arrival access to 111 countries and territories, ranking the Qatari passport 47th in terms of travel freedom, according to the Henley Passport Index.
 As citizens of a GCC member country, citizens of Qatar are permitted free movement within the GCC member states, in a manner similar to that of the European Union.

+From 1 December 2024, Qatar has been added to the United States Visa Waiver Program, therefore Qatari passport holders will be able to travel to the United States for a maximum 90 days stay without the requirement of a visa.
+Qatar has become the first Arab country whose citizens have the right to travel to the United States without a previously arranged travel visa and one of only two Muslim-majority countries, along with citizens of Brunei.